Gnkgo/summaries/computer-networks/cn_summary.md

     1. UDP is much faster
     2. DNS requests are generally very small and fit well within UDP segments
     3. UDP is not reliable, but reliability can be added to the application layer.
 An application can use UDP and can be reliable by using a timeout and resend at the application layer
+- Between host and router, the headers are:
+Ethernet - IP - UDP - DNS

 ### Resource Records (RRs)
 - **Type=A:** Name refers to a hostname, Value refers to the corresponding IP address.
 Hence, this type provides a standard hostname to IP mapping.